Protocentral/HealthyPi/README.md

 The board is pre-loaded with the firmware which works stand alone with the Rpi without any firmware development or loading required.

-However, if you want to edit the firmware, you can follow the steps in this [Documents] (/docs/recompiling-firmware.md)
+However, if you want to edit the firmware, you can follow the steps in this [document] (/docs/recompiling-firmware.md)

 Setting up Raspberry Pi for UART Communication